 - Lack of fixing aids in the area and sparse, dated or non-existent hydrographic surveys.

-The Global Positioning System, or GPS, is a space-based radio-navigation system that permits users with suitable receivers, on land, sea or in the air, to establish their position, speed and time at any time of the day or night, in any weather conditions.
+The GPS, is a space-based radio-navigation system that permits users with suitable receivers, on land, sea or in the air, to establish their position, speed and time at any time of the day or night, in any weather conditions.

-The navigational system consists nominally of 24 operational satellites in six orbital planes, and an orbital radius of 26,560 kilometres (about 10,900 nautical miles above the earth).
-Of the 24 satellites, 21 are considered fully operable and the remaining three although functioning, deemed “spares”.
+The navigational system consists nominally of 32 operational satellites in 6 orbital planes, and an orbital radius of 26,560 kilometres (about 10,900 nautical miles above the earth).
+Of the 32 satellites, 31 are considered fully operable and the remaining three although functioning, deemed “spares”.
 The orbital planes are inclined at 55° to the plane of the equator and the orbital period is approximately 12 hours.
 This satellite constellation allows a receiver on earth to receive multiple signals from a number of satellites 24 hours a day.
 The satellites continuously transmit ranging signals, position and time data that is received and processed by GPS receivers to determine the user’s three-dimensional position (latitude, longitude, and altitude), velocity and time.

 Although the satellites orbit the earth in a 55° plane, the positional accuracy all over the globe is generally considered consistent at the 100-metre level.
-For a ship at a position 55° north or south latitude or closer to the pole, the satellites would be in a constellation around the ship with the receiver actually calculating the ship’s Horizontal Dilution of Precision (HDOP) with satellites possibly on the other side of the pole.
-With a ship at or near the North Pole all the satellites would be to the south, but well distributed in azimuth creating a strong fix.
-The exception to this is the vertical component of a position which will grow weaker the further north a ships sails because above 55°N there will not be satellites orbiting directly overhead
+For a vessel at a position 55° north or south latitude or closer to the pole, the satellites would be in a constellation around the vessel with the receiver actually calculating the ship’s Horizontal Dilution of Precision (HDOP) with satellites possibly on the other side of the pole.
+With a vessel at or near the North Pole all the satellites would be to the south, but well distributed in azimuth creating a strong fix.
+The exception to this is the vertical component of a position which will grow weaker the further north a vessels sails because above 55°N there will not be satellites orbiting directly overhead.

 There are a variety of sources of error which can introduce inaccuracies into GPS fixes especially in polar regions such as tropospheric delays and ionospheric refraction in the auroral zone.
 The troposphere varies in thickness from less than nine kilometers over the poles to over 16 kilometres on the equator which can contribute to propagation delays due to the signals being refracted be electromagnetic signal propagation.
 This error is minimized by accurate models and calculations performed within the GPS receiver itself.
 The ionospheric refraction in the auroral zone (the same belt in which the aurora borealis / aurora australis phenomena occur) caused by solar and geomagnetic storms will cause some error.